 No Win, No Fee” and Personal Injury Lawyers [Video]

 In addition to a single flat fee or hourly billing, lawyers use another very common and popular fee type.
-Personal injury attorneys commonly refer to it as a “no win, no fee.”
+Notably, personal injury attorneys commonly refer to it as a “no win, no fee.”
 The most significant difference between the “no win, no pay” attorney fee, and other lawyer fee models is that you don’t have to pay them until your case is successfully resolved.

-Fortunately, you have the right article to learn about the “no win, no pay” fee works and what you can do to search for the best “no win, no fee” lawyer to help you with your claim.
+The good news is you are already reading the right resource about how the “no win, no pay” fee works and what you can do to search for the best “no win, no fee” lawyer to help you with your claim.

-Please note: that this article is for consumer education and awareness purposes.
+Please note as a disclaimer: that this article is for consumer education and awareness purposes.
 We chose to use the terms “no win, no pay” and “no win, no fee,” which some of America’s top law firms use as near standalone phrases in their advertising.

-However, it is essential to note from a legal definition the claim is not entirely accurate, as law firms charge their fees when the case settles out of court.
+However, it is essential to note from a legal definition the statement is not entirely accurate, as law firms charge their fees when the case settles out of court.
 Settling a personal injury claim is not the same as winning.

 If the law firms separated settled from the word winning, only a small fraction of the claimants would have to pay, as most cases never make it to court where a claim can be won or lost.

 What Is a “No Win-No Fee” Attorney?

 To answer what a “no win, no fee” attorney is, you should first ask how a “no win, no fee” lawyers differ from traditional lawyers.
 The answer is more straightforward than you might imagine since a “no win, no fee” is a regular attorney.

 “No win, no fee” lawyers operate on a contingency fee basis, which means they do not require any payment until the case is resolved by their client recovering money for their losses.
 Even more importantly, a no fee lawyer will not accept any payment unless your case is settled or won in your financial favor.